The MADD Workflow

 The Retro-Specification

 The memory artifact.
-What objectively documents what actually exists.
+What objectively documents what actually exists in the code.

-The retro-spec is not what the developer says they did.
-It's what an independent agent (the Scribe) observes by analyzing the code.
+The retro-spec is not what the Maker says it did.
+It's what the Witness — an independent agent that didn't participate in development — observes by analyzing the actual code.

 Why it's different